 Monday night was their karate lesson, as usual.

 Library day!
-Happily, Phoebe is still choosing longer books to read independently.
-Eleanor chose a mix of fiction and non-fiction and is really tearing through everything she picks up.
+Happily, P is still choosing longer books to read independently.
+E chose a mix of fiction and non-fiction and is really tearing through everything she picks up.
 In fact, I’ve set her up on Goodreads so that she can keep track of her reading.
 She’s going to start writing reviews, which I think will be a great way for her to practise some English skills.
 Goodreads accounts are only meant for those age 13 and above.
 We will be in complete control of the account; she doesn’t even know the password.

 After lunch we had a go at making conker soap.
 Yep, you read that right.
 Laundry soap made from conkers.
 As we had a carrier bag full of them, it seemed only right to actually do something with them.
 All we had to do was grate them, add water and essential oil and that was it.
 Neither of the girls has ever been interested in helping with the washing, but they were today!